- February 13, 2018

 - Posted by: Suemay Tineo-Lake

-- Category: Tax Preparation Resources, IRS Resources, Finance & accounting
+- Categories: IRS Resources, Tax Preparation Resources, Finance & accounting

 WASHINGTON – The Internal Revenue Service today warned taxpayers of a quickly growing scam involving erroneous tax refunds being deposited into their bank accounts.
 The IRS also offered a step-by-step explanation for how to return the funds and avoid being scammed.